 For the best Aitutaki atoll snorkeling, definitely plan on a daily snorkel boat tour to get out into the clear waters of the lagoon, such as from Silent One Lagoon Charters.
 There are numerous snorkeling dive spots in the lagoon including off Motu Maina, Honeymoon Island near Maina for sea turtles, Motu Tapuaetai (aka One Foot Island) and O'out Beach off little Akitua Island at the end of the airport runway.

-To reach the Aitutaki Island snorkeling by air, you'll first need to fly into the Rarotonga International Airport (RAR) located on the northwest side of the Rarotonga Island.
-There are direct flights at least once a week from Sydney, Auckland, Tahiti (Air Tahiti) and Los Angeles.
-In addition, there are inter-island flights on Air Rarotonga to Aitutaki airport on the north side of the island.
+To reach the Aitutaki Atoll snorkeling by air, you'll first need to fly into the Rarotonga International Airport (RAR) located on the northwest side of the Rarotonga Island.
+There are direct flights into Rarotonga at least once a week from Sydney, Auckland, Tahiti (Air Tahiti) and Los Angeles.
+Next, there are inter-island flights on Air Rarotonga to Aitutaki airport on the north side of the island.
 The inter-island flight covers the 220km in about 50 minutes.
 Since Sunday is a major day of rest, make sure not to arrive or depart on Sundays since many services are closed including car rentals and shuttle buses.

-Overall, Aitutaki Island is the 2nd most popular snorkel dive spot of all 3 snorkeling dives in Cook Islands.
+Overall, Aitutaki Atoll is the 2nd most popular snorkel dive spot of all 2 snorkeling dives in Cook Islands.

 © 1997-2020 · SNORKELINGDIVES.COM · All Rights Reserved.